Optimal Complexity and Certification of Bregman First-Order Methods: Computer-aided performance analyses of Bregman first-order methods

 Any feasible point of~\eqref{eq:pep_overestimation} can be cast into an admissible point of~\eqref{eq:pep_over_sdp} by computing the semidefinite Gram matrix $G$.
-Conversely, if $G,F,H$ is an admissible point of \eqref{eq:pep_over_sdp}, then the vectors $\{(x_i,g_i,s_i)\}_{i\in I}$ can be recovered by performing, for instance, Cholesky decomposition of $G$.
+Conversely, if $G,F,H$ is an admissible point of \eqref{eq:pep_over_sdp}, then the vectors $\{(x_i,g_i,s_i)\}_{i\in I}$ can be recovered by performing, for instance, a Cholesky decomposition of $G$.
 Note that we expressed the algorithmic constraint $s_{i+1} = s_i - \lambda g_i$ only through scalar products with the $x_i$'s in the SDP, since only the projection of the gradients on $\text{Span}(\{x_i\}_{i \in I})$ is relevant in the PEPs.
 Because interpolation conditions from Corollary \ref{cor:blnonsmooth} are necessary and sufficient, we conclude that the problems are equivalent, that is

 The rank of $G$ determines the dimension of the interpolated problem.
 If we look instead for a solution that has a given dimension $n$, this would mean imposing a nonconvex rank constraint on $G$.
-Our formulation, on the other side, is convex and finds the best convergence bound that is dimension-independent, which is an usual requirement for \emph{large-scale settings}.
-Since $G$ has size $\sizeP$, the dimension of the worst-case functions will be at most $\sizeP$.
+Our formulation, on the other hand, is convex and finds the best convergence bound that is dimension-independent, which is a usual requirement for \emph{large-scale settings}.
+In our setting, given the size of $G$ and the algorithmic constraints, we can show that there exists worst-case instances of dimensions at most $2N+5$.
+For NoLips, we show in the sequel that it is even possible to find simple worst-cases in a single dimension.

 In the same way, the value of \eqref{eq:pep_underestimation} can be computed as

 in the variables $G\in\symm_{\sizeP}$ and $F, H \in \reals^{N+2}$, where we used interpolation conditions for $\blstrict(\reals^n)$ from Corollary \ref{cor:blstrict}, since all points $\{x_i\}_{i \in I}$ are constrained to be distinct.
 Therefore, as above we infer that